mohammadmu1/reading-notes/class/Class13.md

-Sure, let's address your questions one by one:

 1. **Real-life Examples of "One to Many" Relationships:**
    - **Customer and Orders:** In a retail system, one customer can place many orders.
 Each order belongs to only one customer.